Search for journal articles in some of the Library's many article indexes or databases.

 What are the Best Databases to Search?

 The Library now subscribes to hundreds of specialized databases that index journal articles, books, book chapters, conference proceedings, dissertations, etc, in different disciplines.
 Use the same kind of keyword search strategies that you used in the library catalogue.
-Most databases permit you to set up a free personal account so you can save search results, persistent links to searches, search alerts, journal alerts, and web pages to your personal folder.

 Some recommended databases to search for articles about Theatre topics: